engl5674/engl5674s18/_schedule/schedule.md

         - date: 2018-04-10
           desc: 'Artifact Action -- Day 1'
           readings: [
-            'As needed.', 'TBA' ]
+            'As needed.' ]
           assign: [
-            'At least 2 fieldnotes + at least 1-2 memos.', 'Bring in a problem or working theory about what you see with regards to your rhetorical analysis work.
-Be prepared to demonstrate to your group what you see operating and how it speaks back to your rhetorical theory.
+            'At least 2 fieldnotes + at least 1-2 memos.', 'Bring in an artifact(s) that help you describe a working theory about what you see with regards to your rhetorical analysis work.
+Be prepared to provide clear claims about what you see operating, and how your artifacts provide evidence for such claims about rhetorical action at work.
+Be sure to describe to whom this theory/idea speaks.
 I think the best artifact/demo will be something that is <strong>NOT</strong> quite "fitting" with how previous scholars have discussed a concept of importance.' ]
       thu:
         - date: 2018-04-12
           desc: 'Artifact Action -- Day 2'